 The recipient of the fellowship has made a clear difference in one or more of these areas, and this will be supported by concrete evidence.

-The first recipient of the FME Fellowship was Prof. Cliff Jones of Newcastle University (UK).
+- The recipient of the FME Fellowship 2015 is Prof. Cliff Jones of Newcastle University (UK).

 The Lucas Award is a prize that will be awarded approximately every three years, during an FME symposium, for the authors of a Highly Influential Paper published in an FM symposium.
 In that respect, we consider papers published in the symposium even before it was called FM symposium.

-The first recipients of the FME Lucas Award were Jeremy Dick and Alain Faivre.
+- The recipients of the FME Lucas Award 2016 are Jeremy Dick and Alain Faivre.

 FME Awards Committee

 For information about the Awards Committee, look here.